 - Create a legacy of research and ideas

-The award comprises an honorarium from Dublin City Council Arts Office of €800, which includes: a €500 commission to a 2000 – 2500-word article on ‘Festivals and Cities’ for the Visual Artists’ News Sheet; a €300 commission to write a shorter text in relation to an aspect of Dublin City Council, The LAB’s 2014 / 2015 programme.
+The award comprises an honorarium from Dublin City Council Arts Office of €800, which includes: a €500 commission to a 2000 – 2500-word article on ‘a theme set; a €300 commission to write a shorter text in relation to an aspect of Dublin City Council, The LAB’s programme.
 VAI’s Visual Artists’ News Sheet editorial / production team will offer editorial support and mentoring.